MYX-Myrlin/MatrixCacheSim/README.md

 > Note: The tool isn't configured to stop a simulation currently in progress.
 When switching between simulations, refresh the page to stop the current simulation before starting the next simulation.

 # Todo
-* Configure project to display 64x64 and 63x67 matrices
 * Implement proper visualization of cache line usage
 * Add support for other cache associativities